 This course is designed to be an application of analytical concepts and principles to the development of effective strategies for solving sport marketing issues.
 Students learn the principles of organizing and promoting events and activities associated with the sport industry.
+From a Christian perspective, this course will also explore the ethical considerations of sport marketing.

 SPMT 2302.
-SPORT COMMUNICATION
+SPORT COMMUNICATION.